eerieA/token-meter/README.md

 # Token Meter

 A lightweight token API usage & cost widget built with Rust + Tauri and a small HTML/CSS frontend.

-This repository is a migration from the previous Rust + egui implementation, which was preceded by a Pyside 6 implementation. the UI is now a tiny web-based widget (web/index.html) and the native layer is provided by Tauri.
+This repo is a migration from previous Pyside6 stack.

 <!-- TOC -->